 One of the highlights of the year was the successful IPO of Bharat Road Network, where we raised Rs.
 600 crore.
 The proceeds will be utilized for growth capital and strengthening SPV financials.

-How did these initiatives translate into enhanced stakeholder value?
+translate into enhanced stakeholder value?
 This is how we have enhanced value for our stakeholders, who comprise OEMs, lenders, investors, employees, society and the environment